Information scrambling in quantum walks: Discrete-time formulation of Krylov complexity: Results

 where $\mu,\nu \in \{x,y,z\}$ and the operators $W^\mu_l$ and $V^\nu_0$ are local operators defined as $\sigma^\mu \otimes |l\rangle \langle l|$ and $\sigma^\nu \otimes |0\rangle \langle 0|$, respectively.

 We consider the function $C_{\mu\nu}(l,t)$ in Eq.~\eqref{eq:OTOC} for the discrete-time quantum walk in one-dimension and coin-angle $\theta$ for varying distance $l$ between the initial operators.
 Figure~\ref{fig:otoc} shows the numerical results for $C_{\mu\nu}(l,t)$ at various time slices.
 We can identify the velocity of the wavefront as $v_B = \text{max}_k\ d\epsilon_k/dk = \text{max}_k\ v_g(k,\theta)$.
+It follows that light cone grows linearly with maximum velocity $v_B = 1$ corresponding to $\theta = 0$.
+In continuous systems, the long range interaction can result in super-linear growth of light-cone\,\cite{PRXQuantum.5.010201}.
+Therefore, in principle, the long range connectivity in discrete-time evolution can also result in super-linear growth of light-cone.
 In the present case, the OTOC function is ``shell-like''.
 That is, inside the timelike region, in the long-time limit, $C_{\mu\nu}(l,t)\rightarrow 0$, indicating no scrambling of operator $W^\mu_l(t)$, the vanishing of the $C_{\mu\nu}$ OTOC in the long-time limit suggests that expansion of $W^\mu_l(t)$ in terms of Pauli strings does not contain many pauli matrices ``in the middle'' of the strings.
 The feature common to Integrable quantum systems\,\cite{PhysRevB.97.144304}.
+Additionally, in case of quantum walk, we find that the functioon $C_{\mu\nu}$ oscillates between a finite value and zero which stems from the form of the shift operator and the choice of initial operators.